 include jet fuel, diesel and heating oil.

-includes all types of renewables (such as wind and solar) with the exception of traditional biomass.
+includes all types of renewables (such as wind and solar), with the exception of traditional biomass which include wood, charcoal, agricultural resides and animal dung used for cooking and heating.

 the base production decline rate of an oil or gas field without intervention to enhance production.